 \begin{list}{\labelitemi}{\leftmargin=1em \itemindent=0.em \itemsep=.2em}

 \item We propose a SDM-DSGD method for non-convex distributed edge ML training, which is differentially-private, communication-efficient, and applicable for general network topologies.
 We show that, with the properly chosen parameters, our SDM-DSGD algorithm is $(\epsilon,\delta)$-differentially private (DP) and enjoys an $\tilde{O}(1/\sqrt{NT})$ convergence rate, where $N$ is the number of nodes in the network and $T$ is the final iteration index of the algorithm.
 Moreover, we show that the maximum value of $T$ scales as $O(m^{4})$, where $m$ is the size of local dataset at each node\footnote{Our algorithms can straightfowardly be extended to cases with datasets having unbalanced sizes, i.e., $m_{n_1} \ne m_{n_2}$ for $n_{1} \ne n_{2}$.}.
-We note that this result is two orders of magnitude better than the state of the art~\cite{zhang2017efficient,wang2019dp}.

 \item It is also worth pointing out that our SDM-DSGD is a {\em generalized} differential-coded DSGD approach in the sense that: {\em All} existing differential-coded DSGD algorithms can be seen as a special case of our SDM-DSGD (e.g., \cite{tang2018communication}).
 Specifically, our key updating step in SDM-DSGD is a linear combination of the current state and the standard DSGD update.
 Remarkably, with this generalized updating step, one can perform gradient sparsification with a much lower transmit probability $p$, which implies significantly improved privacy.
 This also relaxes the restricted constraint in \cite{tang2018communication} on finding a ``valid'' $p$.
 We also note that, thanks to this new algorithmic structure, the non-private version of our algorithm (i.e., no Gaussian-masking) may be of independent interest.